Home Doh Ref

 });

-This function serves as an abstraction layer that makes it possible to define packages in js files and modules.
-Other metafunctions like Doh.Pod(package_name, pod), Doh.CLI(package_name, cli_settings), and Doh.Install(package_name, dep_list), can also be used alongside Doh.Package() definitions.
+Other metafunctions like Doh.Pod(package_name, pod), Doh.CLI(package_name, cli_settings), and Doh.Install(package_name, dep_list) can be used alongside Doh.Package() OR Doh.Module() to contribute metadata.

 Package Components

-The core component of every package is its load block, which defines dependencies:
+The core component of every package is its load block, which defines that package’s dependencies.
+It is processed by the Load System exactly like a Module’s load block:

 load: [